zhangxz18/uccl/README.md

 ## Quick Start

-The easiest way to use UCCL is to first build based on your platform and py version (eg, 3.13):
+The easiest way to use UCCL is to first build based on your platform:
 ```bash
 git clone https://github.com/uccl-project/uccl.git --recursive
 cd uccl && bash build_and_install.sh [cuda|rocm]